RhetTbull/osxphotos/README.md

   --screenshot                    Search for screenshot photos.
   --not-screenshot                Search for photos that are not screenshot
                                   photos.
+  --screen-recording              Search for screen-recording videos.
+  --not-screen-recording          Search for photos that are not screen
+                                  recording videos.
   --slow-mo                       Search for slow motion videos.
   --not-slow-mo                   Search for photos that are not slow motion
                                   videos.